musiur/abian-with-sql/README.md

     donation_list varchar(250)
 )
 ```
-With Github:
+### With Github:
 Create a github account to be a contributor own or to others.

-With NodeJS:
+### With NodeJS:
-i.
-Install Visual Studio Code, NodeJS, Git
+- Install Visual Studio Code, NodeJS, Git
-ii.
-Run the command on terminal.
+- Run the command on terminal.
 ```
 git clone https://github.com/musiur/abian-with-sql.git
 ```
-iii.
-Open the folder abian-with-sql
+- Open the folder abian-with-sql
-iv.
-Open terminal and run the command
+- Open terminal and run the command
 ```
 npm install
 ```
 This will install all of the packages need for the backend
-v.
-Again in terminal run the command
+- Again in terminal run the command by which  Backend will be connected with xampp database.
 ```
 npm run dev
 ```